pascalbenschopTU/WDM_project/README.md

 Check they are running: kubectl get pods

 # build images with minikube
-Go to stock and rabbitmq/consumers/stock docker build -t <image-name> . in stock úse stock-app, and in rabbitmq/consumers/stock use stock-consumer Afterwards run minikube image load <image-name> in both of them.

-Then you don't have to host them.
-If you want to host them change the paths in stock-app.yaml and stock-consumer-deployment.yaml

 Apply the k8s scripts
 ```
 kubectl apply -f .\test2\ (will be renamed)